igdatc/igdatc.github.io/connect.md

 **MSP GameDev Slack**

 There is an active slack channel where IGDA Twin Cities members hang out and chat virtually every day.
+If you want to discuss IGDA Twin Cities specifically, please join the #igdatc-meta channel!

 [Request an invite to the MSP GameDev Slack here.](https://mspgamedevslack.herokuapp.com/) (Or [go here](https://mspgamedev.slack.com/) if you already have an account.)